Milswanca/VertexAnimationDocumentation/docs/va-asset-editor.md

 ## See Also

+- [Workflow Overview](workflow-overview.md) - Understand how the Asset Editor fits into the overall process
 - [Quick Start Guide](quick-start.md) - How to create and configure VA Asset Collections
+- [VA Asset Collection](va-asset-collection.md) - The asset type edited by this editor
-- [VA Animation Player](va-animation-player.md) - Understanding how to play and control vertex animations
+- [VA Animation Player](va-animation-player.md) - Control animations in your VA Asset Collection
+- [VA Mesh Component](vertex-anim-mesh-component.md) - Use edited assets with single characters
+- [VA Instanced Mesh Component](vertex-anim-instanced-mesh-component.md) - Use edited assets with multiple characters